-In 2014, of course, we can see the number of social media channels is expanding.
-And so is B2B participation.
 According to HubSpot, more than one million SMB marketers now use social media in North America alone.
 As more businesses join the party, just showing up isn’t enough (if it ever was in the first place).

 - 49% of SMBs use social media for learning, specifically to access a network of peers and to learn from industry experts.

 - Two-thirds of SMBs say LinkedIn gives them the opportunity to connect with vendors and other partners.

 - 75% of small and mid-sized business marketers use LinkedIn to help build their credibility.

 So.
 Which social networks does your business need to join?
 And what should you be doing once you get there?
 These are questions we face regularly as an agency offering social media marketing services.
 Here’s what we tell our clients: